zkorum/legal/README.md

 - Users can choose to appear as "anonymous" or not when creating conversations/opinions/replies
 - Upon posting as anonymous, the username is hidden and replaced by "anonymous", and the corresponding content does not appear publicly in the user profile.
 The profile picture is also replaced with the static "anonymous" one.
 - In our database, we still link the user content with the user profile, we just don't show it in the frontend.
-- To preserve privacy, the proof of posting as anonymous are NOT broadcast to Nostr/p2p network.
-A method to maintain auditability could involve broadcasting proofs, excluding the proof that links the accounts.
-However, this would require changes to Rarimo and additional development in Agora.
+- To protect privacy, the proof of posting anonymously is also broadcast to the Nostr/P2P network.
+However, the proof that links the accounts together is not broadcast, ensuring privacy is maintained.
 - Users cannot use emoji/claps/agree/disagree/upvote/downvote as "anonymous".

 #### Notifications